Dermatofibrosarcoma protuberans: Pregnancy

 It is suggested that DFSPs may enlarge more rapidly during pregnancy.
 Immunohistochemical stains for CD34, S-100 protein, factor XIIIa, and estrogen and progesterone receptors were performed on biopsy specimens.
 The tumors showed the expression of the progesterone receptor.
 As with many other stromal neoplasms, DFSPs appear to express low levels of hormone receptors, which may be one factor that accounts for their accelerated growth during pregnancy.

 Treatment

 Treatment is primarily surgical, with chemotherapy and radiation therapy used if clear resection margins are not acquired.

 Surgical treatment

 The type of surgical treatment chosen is dependent on the location of the DFSP occurrence and possible size.

 Mohs surgery

-Mohs Micrographic Surgery (MMS) has a high cure rate and lowers the recurrence reduction of DFSP if negative resection margins are achieved.
+Mohs micrographic surgery (MMS) has a high cure rate and lowers the recurrence reduction of DFSP if negative resection margins are achieved.

 Wide local excision

-WLE was the gold standard for treating DFSP but is currently under reevaluation.
+Wide local excision (WLE) was the gold standard for treating DFSP but is currently under reevaluation.
 Presently in the United States, WLE may be suggested after the recurrence of MMS.
 Larger resection margins are suggested for WLE than MMS.
 Recurrence rate with WLE is about 8.5% with a lower recurrence rate related to wider excision.